AlexAlBasosi/pizza-on-the-blockchain/README.md

 ## Intall Docker

-Follow the instructions here to install Docker for Max (stable): [Docker](https://docs.docker.com/docker-for-mac/install/)
+Follow the instructions here to install Docker for Max (stable): [Install Docker](https://docs.docker.com/docker-for-mac/install/)

 After running the installed Docker application you should have the whale icon in your menu bar, with a green “Docker is running” status.

 ### Install VSCode

-Install VSCode by visiting: [VSCode](https://code.visualstudio.com/)
+Install VSCode by visiting: [Install VSCode](https://code.visualstudio.com/)

 Press the “Download for Mac” button and copy the downloaded application into your Applications folder.